ahlisbon/diacriticsAndNengo/README.md

 4. Read the README.

 # Switching between your default keyboard and the IME
-To type in Japanese with a typical English keyboard, using an IME for Japanese* is required.
-The Windows default shortcuts are cumbersome and awkward:
-- *alt+shift* to swtich back and forth between your default keyboard and an IME
-- or *windows+space* to cycle between the IME(s) and the default keyboard Then
-- *alt+tilde* to switch back and forth between using your IME to type in English or type in Japanese, or

-Instead, you can initally swtich your Japaense IME to type in Japaense and use the *caps lock* key to swap back and forth.
-To use the *caps lock* as intended, use *ctrl+caps lock* instead.
+*caps lock* replaces the *alt+shift* to switch between the most recently used IME and the default keyboard.
+To toggle typing in all capital letters, use *ctrl+caps lock* instead.

+Set the Japanese IME to "hiragana" with *alt+tilde*

 # Typing Vowels with Diacritics